fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 con.table("table").variable.value_counts()
 ```

-This takes again just under a second to summarize our 140 million
+Just like with using R, this takes about a second to summarize our 140
-rows.
+million rows.

 ## What I didn't talk about